F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 ## Prerequisites

 - An SSH Key pair in AWS for management access to BIG-IP VE.
-For more information about creating and/or importing the key pair in AWS, see AWS's ssh key [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+For more information about creating and/or importing the key pair in AWS, see AWS SSH key [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
 - Accepted the EULA for the F5 image in the AWS marketplace.
 If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and then click **Accept Software Terms**.
 This only appears the first time you attempt to launch an F5 image.
 By default, this solution deploys the [F5 BIG-IP Advanced WAF PAYG 25Mbps](https://aws.amazon.com/marketplace/pp/B08R5W828T) images.
 For more information, see [K14810: Overview of BIG-IP VE license and throughput limits](https://support.f5.com/csp/article/K14810).
-- A BIG-IQ w/ License Manager (LM) configured with a valid license pool that is reachable by the BIG-IPs.
-See [documentation](https://support.f5.com/csp/article/K77706009) for more details. ***NOTE: For this example solution, reachable implies the BIG-IQ LM has a Public IP and is reachable over the Internet.
-However, in a production deployment, the BIG-IQ would be internally routable (ex. shared services VPC, vpn, etc.) ***
+- A BIG-IQ with License Manager (LM) configured with a valid license pool that is reachable by the BIG-IP system.
+See the [documentation](https://support.f5.com/csp/article/K77706009) for more details. ***NOTE: For this example solution, "reachable" implies the BIG-IQ LM has a Public IP and is reachable over the Internet.
+However, in a production deployment, the BIG-IQ would be internally routable (for example, with shared services VPC, VPN, etc.) ***
-- A secret stored in AWS's [Secrets Manager](https://aws.amazon.com/secrets-manager/) containing password to use to obtain a license from BIG-IQ.
+- A secret stored in AWS [Secrets Manager](https://aws.amazon.com/secrets-manager/) containing the password to use to obtain a license from BIG-IQ.
     ```bash
     # secret-string in single quotes to avoid bash special character interpolation
     aws secretsmanager create-secret --region ${REGION} --name ${YOUR_SECRET_NAME} --secret-string 'YOUR_BIGIQ_PASSWORD'
     ```
-  - *NOTE: You will need both the name/id (ex. myBigIqSecret ) and ARN (ex. arn:aws:secretsmanager:us-east-1:111111111111:secret:myBigIqSecret-xdg0kdf)*
+  - *NOTE: You will need both the Name/ID (for example, 'myBigIqSecret') and ARN (for example, 'arn:aws:secretsmanager:us-east-1:111111111111:secret:myBigIqSecret-xdg0kdf')*
-- A remote log destination pre-provisioned in the same region.
+- A remote log destination that is pre-provisioned in the same region.
   - By default, this solution logs to a Cloudwatch destination:
     - logGroup: f5telemetry
     - logstream: f5-waf-logs